Xkaliberos/Scripts/README.md

 4.Follow the steps in Getting_Nvidia_Packages to get Nvidia kernel and headers.
 (Under Work , So don't use it for now.)

 5.SOS.sh

+6.security.sh ---->

+Update the system packages to ensure you have the latest security patches.

+Install fail2ban to protect against SSH brute force attacks.

+Install a firewall to control network traffic.

+Disable root login over SSH to prevent unauthorized access.

+Enable strong SSH encryption to protect your data.

+Remove unnecessary services to reduce the attack surface.

+Configure automatic security updates to ensure your system is always up to date.